Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

   ```

-  now for the data is impotant to find where dbs are opened in this session
+  now for the data is important to find where dbs are opened in this session

   from  the BurpSuite /imfadministrator/cms.php?pagename=home'+and+(select+database())%3d'admin